cycy98/Perplexicon/README.md

 # How It Works

-I'll have a better documentation later, but for now, here's how it works.
+We'll have a better documentation later, but for now, here's how it works.

 ## Lexicon Files